semperhilaris/smoothcam/README.md

  - Camera looking ahead based on the movement of the player
  - Moving focus to Points of Interest with inner and outer area of influence
+ - Bounding Box to keep the player on screen

 ## Possible Future Features